DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Cyprtographic Modules**: Can store secrets such as password, symmetric and assymetric keys, HSM backed keys, textual data and even X.509 certificates
    - Hardware: e.g SafeNet Luna HSM (Thales), Gemalto SafeNet HSM (Thales), nShield HSM (Entrust), Ultimaco CryptoServer HSM
    - Software: OpenSSL FIPS Object Module, Microsoft Windows Crypto Modules, Bouncy Castle FIPS Modules
    - Cloud: Microsoft Azure Key Vault, Amazon Key Management Service (KMS), Google cloud Key Managment Service (KMS)
+- **Level of Protection:** dictates that encryption keys must be secured at the same level of control or higher as the data they protect.
+Sensitivity of the data dictates this level of protection as defined in the org security policies.
+- **Key Recovery:** Circumstances where you need to recover a key for a particular user, without that users cooperation such as termination or key loss.
+- **Key Escrow:** Copies of keys are held by a trusted 3rd party in a secure environment.
+Comes up in conversations around disasater recovery, business continuity, law enforcement access, regulatory compliance etc
 - 3.6.1 Cryptographic lifecycle (e.g., keys, algorithm selection)
     - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
     - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization